Juma Oris

-Juma Abdalla Oris (died in March 2001) was a Ugandan military officer and government minister under the dictatorship of Idi Amin.
+Juma Abdalla Oris (died in March 2001) was a Ugandan military officer and government minister during the dictatorship of Idi Amin.
 After fleeing his country during the Uganda–Tanzania War, he became leader of the West Nile Bank Front (WNBF), a rebel group active in the West Nile region of Uganda during the 1990s.

 Biography

 Juma Abdalla Oris was born in northern Uganda, or Nimule in southern Sudan.
-He was an ethnic Madi and/or Nubian, as well as a Muslim.
+He was a Muslim and, ethnically, a Madi and/or Nubian.
 Oris received only minimal education, and eventually joined the Uganda Army, becoming a high-ranking colonel by the early 1970s.

-Following the 1971 Ugandan coup d'état, he rose to one of the leading figures in Idi Amin's government.
+Following the 1971 Ugandan coup d'état, he rose to be one of the leading figures in Idi Amin's government.
 He first became acting Minister of Foreign Affairs, and was appointed full foreign minister on 25 May 1975.
 He stayed in this position until 1978, while also serving as Minister of Information and Broadcasting.
-Following his takeover of the Information Ministry, a series of new directives and restrictions were handed down to the news industry.
+Following his takeover of the Information Ministry, a series of new directives and restrictions were handed down to the Ugandan news industry.
 All newspapers had to print Amin's statements in full, and Radio Uganda and Uganda Television had to transmit them in full.
 In addition to this, the latter two had to open and close every broadcast with a daily national prayer.
 Oris also sharply criticised Uganda's two private newspapers, Munno and Taifa, for supposedly conveying false information about Amin because they were not printing the same stories as the government daily, the Voice of Uganda.
 He was regarded as follower of Vice President Mustafa Adrisi.
-Oris was fired from his ministerial portfolios by Amin in 1978, probably as part of a political purge following Adrisi's removal from power.
+Oris was dismissed from his position as foreign minister as well as from all of his ministerial portfolios by Amin in 1978, probably as part of a political purge following Adrisi's removal from power.
 Officially, Amin claimed that Oris had been fired because Uganda's image abroad had been mismanaged and Ugandan diplomats had not been paid regularly under his tenure.